iPad Air 2022 Revisited: (Still) Pro in Performance and Mini in Price

 It is the same panel that Apple used last year: A 10.9'' or 27.69 cm diagonal Liquid Retina display that resolves with 2360 x 1640 pixels and typically has a brightness of 500 nits.
 Compared to the iPad Pro, the ProMotion technology, which can be used to display particularly smooth transitions during movements at up to 120 Hz, is missing.

-Since the iPad Air runs with iPadOS 16, and since the iPad Air has the M1 chip, the tablet should be assured of all software updates for the next 4 to 5 years as well.
+Since October 2022, the iPad Air runs with iPadOS 16, and since the iPad Air has the M1 chip, the tablet should be assured of all software updates for the next four to five years as well.

 Apple iPad Air 5 (2022) performance

 On our iPad Pro review released in 2021, I wrote about the M1 chip: "Apple's first system-on-a-chip has 8 CPU cores, 8 cores for the GPU, and 16 Apple Neural Engine cores.
 Apple says the M1 brings a 50% performance boost and 40% better graphics performance."

 In case that was perhaps too fast, here is a summary: The iPad Air has the same chipset which Apple had not only installed in the iPad Pro (2021), but also in last year's MacBook Pro.
 Graphics-intensive games, video editing for home use, or multithreading is no problem with the new iPad Air.
 This makes you wonder: Why should I even buy an iPad Pro if the iPad can do so much?

 By the way, it's also fast when it comes to connectivity.
 The iPad Air comes with a 5G antenna as well as Wi-Fi 6, which is not yet very widespread.
 But in terms of future-proofing, that is certainly a plus point.

 The main camera consists of only one lens with a ƒ/1.8 aperture.
 A 5x digital zoom is possible with it.
 Videos can be recorded in 1080p or 4K.
 If you want to see Center Stage in action, here's an article on how to (de)activate Center Stage on the iPad and a video showing the function.

 Apple iPad Air 5 (2022) battery

-It is really amazing what Apple now gets out of the batteries.
+It is really spectacular what Apple now gets out of the batteries.
 As usual, Apple does not give exact mAh specifications and specifies the performance of its battery in runtime.
 Apple specifies the battery performance with up to 10 hours for web surfing and video via Wi-Fi and up to 9 hours when using mobile data.